Written by Olivia-P, NurtureCalc Team

 Use our Breastfeeding Calorie Needs Estimator →Disclaimer: This article is for informational purposes only.
 Speak to a registered dietitian or your midwife for personalised nutrition advice.

-Sources: Institute of Medicine.
+Centers for Disease Control and Prevention (CDC).
+Maternal Diet — Breastfeeding.
+Institute of Medicine.
 Dietary Reference Intakes for Energy.
+World Health Organization (WHO).
+Infant and Young Child Feeding.
 Mifflin MD et al. A new predictive equation for resting energy expenditure.
 Journal of the American Dietetic Association, 1990.